dennisXZX/devops-notes/Docker.md

 `docker container stats` shows live performance data for all containers

+`docker cp src/. mycontainerID:/target` copy files from host to a container, or the other way around `docker cp mycontainerID:/src/. target`

 #### Network

 `docker network ls` lists all the private networks